Women’s History Tour

 To share this experience of seeing stories everywhere, we needed a different approach than a normal tour.
 Most guides (us included) build tours by thinking about the key stories they want to tell, then finding places for them.
 That’s as true for mainstream tour guides who use the Spinoza statue to talk about tolerance as it is for us using a tower from the old city wall to talk about Gracia Mendes Nasi, who helped Jewish people flee the Portuguese and Spanish Inquisitions.

 Once we had a nice mix of sites that included highlights from the present and various points of the past, we started looking at the stories connected to them.
-For each location, we found stories from each of our themes: women, LGBT+, BIPOC, and Jewish people.
-(If you’re curious about our terms, check out this post for LGBT+ and this one for BIPOC.)
+For each location, we found stories from each of our themes: women, LGBTQ+, BIPOC, and Jewish people.
+(Read this article on why we use the term BIPOC.)
 This gave us an interesting mix of people who changed the world and people whose impact was more local.

 Dirkje Kuik, who paved the way for trans people around the world, shares a stage with Mina Kruseman, a 19th-century actress who first promoted anticolonial writer Multatuli and then went to war with him.
 A single site holds Indonesian hero Surapati, the financial backer of the Dutch invasion of England, and a group of women whose names are as lost as their cause was.
 A 17th-century interfaith relationship rubs shoulders with 20th-century protests that brought down a homophobic law.